-1 (v) an early intervention specialist who works with deaf and hard-of-hearing infants and toddlers 2 using both American sign language and English; 3 (vi) a credentialed teacher of deaf and hard-of-hearing students with expertise in American sign 4 language and English language assessments; 5 (vii) a representative from a parent training information center; 6 (viii) a representative from an association of interpreters who provide services to support the 7 communication needs of deaf and hard-of-hearing students in educational settings; OR 8 (ix) a psychologist with expertise in assessing deaf and hard-of-hearing children who is fluent in 9 American sign language and English ; 10 (x) a speech-language pathologist; or 11 (xi) a pediatric audiologist.
-12 (3) In selecting members, the director of the department and the superintendent shall ensure that: 13 (a) at least two and up to six of the members are deaf or hard of hearing, with preference given, 14 when appointing members with equal credentials, to deaf and hard-of-hearing members in order to include the 15 greatest number of deaf and hard-of-hearing members possible; and 16 (b) the membership is balanced among people who personally, professionally, or parentally use 17 the dual languages of American sign language and English and members who personally, professionally, or 18 parentally use only spoken English.
-19 (4) The committee shall: 20 (a) advise the department and the office of public instruction on the selection of language 21 developmental milestones for children who are deaf or hard of hearing that are equivalent to milestones for 22 children who are not deaf or hard of hearing, for inclusion in the parent resource developed pursuant to [section 23 1]; 24 (b) make recommendations on the selection and administration of provider or educator tools or 25 assessments selected pursuant to 52-2-901; 26 (c) advise the department or the office of public instruction on how the content and administration 27 of the existing instruments used to assess the development of children with disabilities correlate to assessing
+- (vii) a representative from a parent training information center; - (viii) a representative from an association of interpreters who provide services to support the communication needs of deaf and hard-of-hearing students in educational settings; or - (ix) a psychologist with expertise in assessing deaf and hard-of-hearing children who is fluent in American sign language and English. - (3) In selecting members, the director of the department and the superintendent shall ensure that: - (a) at least two and up to six of the members are deaf or hard of hearing, with preference given, when appointing members with equal credentials, to deaf and hard-of-hearing members in order to include the greatest number of deaf and hard-of-hearing members possible; and - (b) the membership is balanced among people who personally, professionally, or parentally use the dual languages of American sign language and English and members who personally, professionally, or parentally use only spoken English. - (4) The committee shall: - (a) advise the department and the office of public instruction on the selection of language developmental milestones for children who are deaf or hard of hearing that are equivalent to milestones for children who are not deaf or hard of hearing, for inclusion in the parent resource developed pursuant to [section 1]; - (b) make recommendations on the selection and administration of provider or educator tools or assessments selected pursuant to 52-2-901; - (c) advise the department or the office of public instruction on how the content and administration of the existing instruments used to assess the development of children with disabilities correlate to assessing the language development of deaf and hard-of-hearing children to ensure the appropriate use of the instrument with deaf and hard-of-hearing children; - (d) make recommendations on unbiased and comprehensive materials to add to the parent resource; and - (e) make recommendations regarding future research to improve the measurement of the progress of deaf and hard-of-hearing children in language development.